olebole/irafdoc/doc/imfit.lineclean.rst

   <p>
   The selected line is graphed and the interactive options for setting and fitting the line are used.
 Data points marked with diamonds indicate points to be replaced by the fitted value.
-Exiting with <tt>'q'</tt> or return prompts for another line.
+Exiting with <span style="font-family: monospace;">'q'</span> or return prompts for another line.
 When the fitting parameters are suitably set then respond with end-of-file or return to fit all the lines of the image and create the output image.